-[Hint: Who owns the 'enormous garden'?]
+[Hint: Who owns the 'enormous garden'?
+Now check the name of the text.]

 - Q2.
 Name three things that guests can do at these parties. - Q3.
 In this extract we do not meet the neighbor who has the parties, but we find out a lot about him.
 Name one interesting thing you learned about this person and find some evidence to support your point.